thomassuedbroecker/gitops-verify-swagger-editor-example/README.md

   * Architect

     Uses existing `modules` provided by maybe various `catalogs` to define in a `BOM` file his application and infrastructure outline he want to setup automated.
-He knows exactly the target architecture he want to create by an terraform automation.
+He knows exactly the target architecture he want to create with a terraform automation.

     His Tasks: